 • Composition of fluids

 Once the basic mass and energy balance are determined and the process flow diagrams are determined, the processing engineering teams works with the building systems group to design the plant layout.
 A major portion of this layout is how the various elements of the work together.
 To this end, a detailed design of the unit operations occurs and a layout is optimized.
-Unit operations that Facility Engineering Services works with includes:
+Unit operations that Facility Engineering Services works with is listed on the right.

 • Mechanical processing